edgedb/easy-edgedb/chapter2/index.md

 It's 8 characters long, so it fits entirely between 0 and 8.
 If you take a "slice" of it between indexes 2 and 5, you get 'nat' (`'Jonathan'[2:5]` = 'nat'), because it starts at 2 and goes *up to* 5 - but not including index 5.
 It's sort of like when you phone your friend to tell them that you're 'at their house': you're not telling them that you're inside it.

-Negative index values are counted from the end of 'Jonathan', which is 8, so -1 corresponds to `8 - 1` (= 7), etc.
+Negative index values are counted from the end of 'Jonathan', which is 8, so -1 corresponds to `8 - 1`: index number 7.

 So what if you want to make sure that you won't get an error with an index number that might be too high?
 Here you can use `LIKE` or `ILIKE` with an empty parameter, because it will just give an empty set: `{}` instead of an error. `LIKE` and `ILIKE` are safer than indexing if there is a chance of having data that is too short in a property.
 There is a small lesson to be had here: